 Vixen A70LF Review

-However, a good long focus achromat (as opposed to a useless toy store device with plastic lenses) has some key advantages for visual use:
+A good long focus achromat (as opposed to a useless toy store device with plastic lenses) has some key advantages for visual use:

 · Much lower chromatic aberration (false colour).
 An F12 design like this one should be virtually CA-free for visual use – APO not required!